European project offers online resources to foster faculty 's critical thinking skills in the face of fake news about minorities and migrants

 03 | 03 | 2023

-The European project CoMMiTTEd, which includes researchers from the Institute for Culture and Society (ICS) of the University of Navarra, has presented free online resources to promote critical thinking of academic staff in schools and institutes in the face of false news about Covid, migrants and minorities, in order to work with teenagers.
-The initiative is funded by the European Union's Erasmus+ program
+The European project CoMMiTTEd, in which researchers from the Institute for Culture and Society of the Institute for Culture and Society (ICS) of the University of Navarra, has presented free online resources to encourage critical thinking among school and high school faculty in the face of false news about Covid, migrants and minorities, with a view to their work with adolescents.
+The initiative is funded by the European Union's Erasmus+ program.

 CoMMiTTEd is led by the University of Hamburg (Germany) and also includes experts from the universities of Aveiro (Portugal) and Tilburg (The Netherlands).
 On the ICS side, five members of the group 'Public discourse' are participating: Sarali Gintsburg (manager), Ruth Breeze, Pilar Gerns, Ana María Fernández and Dámaso Izquierdo.

-Specifically, the team has created a multilingualdatabase of fake news collected in the four countries participating in project.
+Specifically, the team has created a multilingualdatabase of fake news collected in the four countries participating in the project.
 In this way, the observatory can be used by speakers of Spanish, Dutch, Portuguese, German and English.
-Different sources have been used to compile it: newspapers, Facebook and Twitter posts, as well as Tiktok.
-It has also been supplemented with guidelines and a glossary.
+Different sources have been used to create it: newspapers, Facebook and Twitter posts, as well as Tiktok.
+It also includes guidelines and a glossary.
 In addition, the project website offers two pedagogical modules and an electronic guide .

 The materials have been explained in an online event, where some results from research have also been shared and presentations have been given on issues such as Education in the age of misinformation, critical analysis of political issues and the role of teachers in combating fake news.